ojjojjo/RepData_PeerAssessment1/PA1_template.md

 The total number of missing values in the dataset is 2304

-* Devise a strategy for filling in all of the missing values in the dataset: using the mean/median for that day, or the mean for that 5-minute interval, etc.
+* Strategy for filling in all of the missing values: using the mean steps taken per day or the mean steps taken for that 5-minute interval, depending on whichever one is available.
 * Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ### Steps for filling in Missing Values